How to Get Started with Travel Requests (For the Traveler)

 This information is synchronized from the Human Capital Management (HCM) system.
 Changes to this information should be made by working with your HR office, however the Travel Coordinator does have update access.

-Not sure what budget to use?
-Ask your supervisor or Travel Coordinator.
+Unsure which budget to use?
+Check with your supervisor or Travel Coordinator.

 -